muellsen/TREX/README.md

 Tuning-free sparse variable selection with the TREX
 =========

-This is a resource page for the TREX which allows sparse tuning-free variable selection in linear regression.
+This is a resource page for the TREX which allows sparse tuning-free variable selection for linear regression.
-Currently, the TREX is available as MATLAB package.
-An R package is under development.
+The TREX is currently available as MATLAB package.
+R/Python packages are under development.

 ## Background